 U.2, originally known as SFF-8639, is a high bandwidth connection specifically engineered for next generation SSDs.
 U.2 brings PCIe x4 (Gen3) NVMe performance to a 2.5" SSD form factor and provides a solution to potential heating problems that may be present in some M.2 solutions.
-Port function depends on installed CPU-type and BIOS Configuration.
+Port function depends on BIOS Configuration.